 Growing Ferns from Spores

-Harvest spores when they are slightly furry in appearance and plump.
+Harvest spores when they are plump and slightly furry in appearance.
 Remove a healthy frond and put it in a plastic bag to dry out.
 When the leaf is dry, shake the bag to let the dry spores float down to the bottom.

 Place the spores in a peat mixture in an unglazed pot.
 Set the pot in a saucer of water to allow the moisture to seep up through the entire mixture.
 Next, put the moistened pot into a plastic bag in a sunny, warm location of at least 65 F. (18 C.).